chazzka/clanekforest/clanek.md

  2. The split point is in the middle of the given feature's *range*.

-Every problem starts with a user-defined set of observations.
+Every problem starts with a user-defined space of observations.
 These observations are fed into the forest as datapoints.
-The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given problem.
+The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given observations.
 This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.